kostasthomson/cloud-lightning-simulator/README.md

 ##Documentation Build (optional)

-To build the project documentation, navigate to the directory of the project, open the terminal and enter
+To build the project documentation locally, navigate to the directory of the project, open the terminal and enter

      $ make doc